gc-proto/experimental/accessibility-accessibilite/feedback-process.md

 ### Content specifications

-Ensure the plan meets the requirements outlined in the ESDC guidance on accessibility feedback process descriptions.
+Ensure the feedback process description meets the requirements outlined in the ESDC guidance:

 *  [Guidance on descriptions of processes for accessibility feedback](https://www.canada.ca/en/employment-social-development/programs/accessible-canada-regulations-guidance/feedback-process.html)